nbehmane/sample-bluez-app/README.md

-# tuxdrop v.1
+# Sample BlueZ Application
+- An example project for using BlueZ to create Bluetooth applications using GLib's DBus bindings.
-- Tuxdrop is a wireless file transfer module that utilizes bluetooth.
-This is a preview verison of the application.
+- This is a snapshot of development for a different project.
-- The full release will be at github.com/nbehmane/tuxdrop [private for now].
-- This project is under heavy development, so program structure may change drastically later.

 ## Dependencies
 - Bluez-5.64-2
 - dbus